 The Office of Counseling Services provides mental health counseling for students needing help working through and overcoming personal problems.
 Counseling sessions are free, private and confidential.
 Sessions are tailored to accommodate each person’s needs.
 Students are encouraged to ask any questions they may have about treatment.
 We do not prescribe psychiatric medications, but we do have a referral network of local providers who conduct medication evaluations and write prescriptions if needed.
-Call the Office of Counseling Services during business hours to schedule a personal counseling appointment.

 The Counseling Process